mirosp/fiori_rap/exercises/ex05/README.md

 # HANDS-ON EXERCISE 5

 ## Introduction
-In this hands-on exercise, you will create a data access.
+In this hands-on exercise, you will create a Data access.

 ### Authorizations (DCL)
 Access control artifacts included: